What Are Employers in Mapademics?

 Removing Employer Assignments

-To remove an employer from a job:1
+To remove an employer from a job:Clear Employer Field

 In the Employer dropdown, select the empty/blank option at the top of the list.